 Presented by Molly O’Keefe

 No matter what your word count, subplots help create a rich, multi-dimensional world for your reader to escape to.
-In this workshop, using interactive exercises, we will figure out how to build subplots that will in turn create drama and conflict for your romantic plot and enrich the reader’s experience.
+In this workshop, using interactive exercises, 2014 RITA nominee Molly O’Keefe will help you figure out how to build subplots that will in turn create drama and conflict for your romantic plot and enrich the reader’s experience.

 *Information Subject to Change